-How does Chicken Collagen work?
+How does Collagen Type Ii work?

 Chicken collagen is said to work by causing the body to produce substances that fight inflammation, but this is unproven.
 Chicken collagen also contains the chemicals chondroitin and glucosamine, which might help rebuild cartilage.

 There isn't enough information to know if chicken collagen is safe or what the side effects might be.
 Other collagen products, such as bovine collagen and gelatin, have caused allergic reactions.
 Since chicken collagen contains chondroitin and glucosamine, large doses might lead to the same side effect as those seen with chondroitin and glucosamine supplements.
 These side effects include nausea, heartburn, diarrhea and constipation, drowsiness, skin reactions, and headache.

 - You are pregnant or breast-feeding.

 - You are allergic to chicken or eggs.

 Dosing considerations for Collagen Type Ii.